Callagheen Windfarm Repowering - ScottishPower Renewables

 Current Stage

-Proposed Repower:
+Proposed Power

 At this early stage, SPR have examined a number of environmental considerations, through historical data, knowledge of the site and updated surveying, which has helped inform the design of the proposed repowering layout.
 SPR will continue to undertake further surveys to fully understand the site’s potential for future development.